Call for Applications for the 19th Program in Intensive Care Medicine 2019-2020

 During the two-year period the trainee will be appointed a host clinic and a local tutor.
 The host clinic will employ the trainee in an appropriate position (i.e. in an intensive care unit) during the training program.
 A minimum of one year of clinical training should be done at a university intensive care unit.

-During the training period SSAI will organise 5 four-day courses.
+During the training period SSAI will organize 5 four-day courses.
 These courses will be located in Denmark, Iceland, Norway and Sweden and the common language will be English.
 To achieve the goal of creating a close networking atmosphere the participants are expected to participate in the scheduled sessions and social functions at the course sites.

 International exchange programme

 The program includes a mandatory period of training in an intensive care unit in another country.

 The candidates will also have to complete an “ICU project” during their two-year training.
 This project could be a research project, quality assurance or development project or a literature review of agreed subject.
 The topic must be related to intensive care medicine.
 If the trainee has already an ongoing project it may be included, for example as part of an ongoing or recently passed PhD research program.
 During the two-year training period, it must be expected to spend an estimated period of 6-12 weeks of full time work on the project.
 Please feel free to ask the director of the SSAI-IC training program or your national representatives in the SSAI-IC Steering Committee for advice (see below).